Savannah Georgia For Kids: 25 Fun Things To Do

 We intended to use it but didn’t time our return trip correctly.
 Don’t be like us and have the ferry schedule handy ahead of time.

-Kids will have lots of fun on the boat ride on the river and it’s one of the best free things for a family to do in Savannah GA with kids!
-This is another great family activity to try when you visit Savannah, GA.
+Kids will have lots of fun on the boat ride on the river and it’s one of the best free things to do in Savannah Georgie for kids!

 My personal favorite shop in City Market was The Georgia Tasting Room.
 I had the BEST time sampling six different wines from the region for only $3!